Darxo/Hardened/README.md

 - Add new `::Hardened.TileReservation` with `function isReserved( _tileID )` which can be used to check whether a targeted tile is about to be filled with an entity from a vanilla `teleport` call
 - Add new `IsHidingIconMini` flag for skills (`false` by default), that can be used by modder to force-hide the mini icon
 - Add new `onSpawned` event for skills that can be used in place of `onCombatStarted` to more consistently configure entities/skills even if they spawn mid battle
-- Add new `isActiveEntity` function for `actor.nut`, which is a shorter version of ::Tactical.TurnSequenceBar.isActiveEntity
+- Add new `isActiveEntity` function for `actor.nut`, which is a more accurate version of MSU's `::Tactical.TurnSequenceBar.isActiveEntity`, as it also returns `true` during the start of that actors turn
 - Add new `::Hardened.getFunctionCaller` global function which returns the name of the caller of the function you were in when you called getFunctionCaller
 - Add new `::Hardened.mockFunction` global function allowing you to mod vanilla functions in a precise way
 - Supplies (Money, Tools, Medicine, Ammunition) are now droppable